Speak to a Friendly Routing Expert Now:

 The answer could be a yes or a big NO. It all depends on what your requirements are.

-Both Google Maps route planner and Waze are excellent tools if your drivers just need to travel from Point A to Point B. But, they’re not ideal for multi-stop routing when your drivers need to make dozens or hundreds of stops every day.
+Both Google Maps route planner and Waze are excellent tools if your drivers just need to travel from Point A to Point B. But they’re not ideal for multi-stop routing when your drivers must make dozens or hundreds of daily stops.

-This is because both tools simply take you to your customers in the same order in which you entered their addresses.
+This is because both tools simply take you to your customers in the same order you entered their addresses.
 It basically only does this one thing.

-It can’t tell you the shortest or most optimal path for reaching those addresses.
+It can’t tell you the optimal path or shortest route for reaching those addresses.

-It also won’t eliminate the need for physical delivery logs or customer signatures, and it doesn’t provide you with reporting and analytics data that would help you understand your business better.
+It also won’t eliminate the need for physical delivery logs or customer signatures and doesn’t provide you with reporting and analytics data that would help you better understand your business.

 Long story short, Google Maps and Waze are ideal for personal use and are not comprehensive tools for route optimization.